Advertisement

 Khushboo Razdanin Washington

 America’s 2024 general election has many quirks like divergent voting processes, the outsize influence of “swing states” and uncertainties about how congressional results will affect the next president’s ability to govern.
-In the second of a three-part series, the South China Morning Post takes a closer look at which party each of the swing states backed in recent elections and what issues motivated voters.
+In the second of a four-part series, the South China Morning Post takes a closer look at which party each of the swing states backed in recent elections and what issues motivated voters.

 Advertisement